iamkendru/iamkendru/README.md

 ### 📫 How to reach me

 Well there are multiple ways, you are currently on my github so there's that.
-But here's the fastest way, or link to me.
+But here's the fastest way, or link to me. <br>
 [kendru](https://kyte.bio/kendru) <- Here's me.

 Also, since I write, let me have my blogging platform linked [here](https://paper.wf/kendru)